UZ9/canvas-grade-manager/README.md

 ```
 # download all submissions into a particular directory
+# files will have the format UserName_UserID_OriginalFileName.OriginalFileExtension
-canvascli download-submissions <assignment ID> <destination-folder>
+canvascli download <course ID> <assignment ID> <path/to/destination/folder>

-# download all submissions into a particular directory
+# upload all grades to canvascli
-canvascli upload-submissions <csv-file>
+canvascli upload-submissions <course ID> <assignment ID> <path/to/grades/csv>
 ```

 # CSV Format